-The changes in cash flows from financing activities primarily relate to stock repurchases and stock option exercise activities.
+The changes in cash flows from financing activities primarily relate to dividends, share repurchases and stock option exercise activities.

-Net cash used in financing activities increased primarily due to an increase in stock repurchases and a decrease in realized excess tax benefits from exercises of stock options and the employee stock purchase plan.
+Net cash used in financing activities increased primarily due to payment of \$463.5 million for the special cash dividend in May 2011, an increase in share repurchases, and a decrease in realized excess tax benefits from exercises of stock options and the employee stock purchase plan.